Groups & Workshops

 To register, complete this sign-up form

-Jewish Student Affinity Group
+Jewish Student Connection Space

-Palestinian, Arab, and Muslim Student Affinity Group
+Palestinian, Arab, and Muslim Student Connection Space

 This space invites students at the U of M to gather and support one another in our experiences and identities as Palestinian, Arab, and/or Muslim students.